edibotopic/edibotopic-website/content/diary/_index.md

 _October 8th_

 It seems to be broadly acceptable to express pseudoscientific views about food and nutrition.
 I've met several people with skeptical dispositions, who worry about the circulation of conspiracy theories, and may even have some scientific training, but will nonetheless advocate for strange and baseless food regimens.
 When pushed, they may speculate on the _real_ motivations of the experts who undermine their beliefs.

 Misinformation and false promises about nutrition appear every day in legitimate media outlets.
 When a celebrity makes millions from bullshit food supplements their tenacity and opportunism is admired.
 It is understandable that misinformation about diet worries us less than misinformation about vaccines, for example, as the dangers are usually less immediate.
 If we as a society, however, consider there to be long-term population-wide issues relating to diet and health it would be preferable if we did not invest so much in nonsense and instead tried to solve the problem.
 Unfortunately, once "consumers" start believing in nonsense then (1) it is potentially marketable, (2) it becomes the subject of techno-scientific investigation and (3) it receives media attention for (2), which can lend premature legitimacy to (1).

 People get outraged when a section of the population believes misinformation about politics or medicine, but what should we expect if false opinions and anti-expert sentiment are mainstream in so many other domains, including but not limited to food and cosmetics?
 It's a structural issue; believing in one kind of nonsense primes us to believe in other kinds; investigating nonsense can lend credence to nonsense; reporting on nonsense can draw attention to nonsense; applying technical knowledge to nonsense can optimize nonsense.

 ## Popular metaphysics

 _October 5th_

 The liminal space as a culture phenomenon always interested me as a kind of popular metaphysics.
 Mundane things can be looked at anew for different reasons.
 Science helps us find underlying mechanisms.
 Spirituality... transcendent meanings.
 Art... subjective interpretations.
 The liminal space is a metaphysical model of a type of space.
 It only says: there are quotidian spaces that you encounter which can be viewed as having a particular quality of betweeness (note: the scholarly interpretation is much richer).
 It says nothing of causal explanations or religious epiphany.

-While the liminal space came to inform a certain A E S T H E T I C, it could be appreciated without any appeal to aesthetics.
+While the liminal space came to inform a certain `AESTHETIC`, it could be appreciated without any appeal to aesthetics.

 There are other metaphysical concepts that can be similarly applied.
 The heterotopia, for example, a space which is characteristically _other_.
 More commonly known, the _imagined future place_: a utopia or dystopia.
 Rather than a new fad-ish obsession with one or the other, the liminal or heterotopic, it would be exciting to develop our general capacity to produce and apply new conceptual spaces.

 ## Science made me smoke